zeroflucs-given/generics/README.md

 ### Count / CountContext
 Returns the count of items matching the input filters.

+### Cut
+Takes a slice and returns the head of the slice, plus a second value for the remainder of the slice.

 ### DefaultIfEmpty
 Given a slice, if the slice is empty or nil will create a slice of a single default item.